nref/blog/content/dev-skills-for-the-llm-era.md

   </p>
 </div>

-In last post *AI: Accelerated Incompetence*<sup>[1](#references)</sup>, I claimed that LLMs can't replace human software developers, but I also wrote "there are certainly things you can do to further differentiate yourself from an LLM".
+In my last post, *AI: Accelerated Incompetence*<sup>[1](#references)</sup>, I claimed that LLMs can't replace human software developers, but I also wrote "there are certainly things you can do to further differentiate yourself from an LLM".
 In this post, I want to elaborate on the things I am doing to keep myself indispensable in the LLM age.

 Chronologically, my focused journey to develop these skills began in 2023, before LLMs were quite as ubiquitous as today.
 In 2025, I have redoubled these efforts.